veetmoradiya3628/Tech_Book_Notes/Distributed Java App/Theory Notes.md

 - Build Multi threaded Http Webserver & Client in core Java
 - Have hands on with JSON, Java Object Serialization, Protobuff
 - Implement distributed search using TF-IDF algorithm with all component from scratch & do some hands on within this area
+- Hands on with HA Proxy and configuration for Load balancing